jejung/effacious-duck/README.md

 # effacious-duck
-FURB

-A component based Web Crawler
+A component based Web Crawler API for scraping purposes.

 The components: